 Biotin is a B-vitamin, which means that the bacteria in the horse’s gut probably makes all that a horse needs (in fact, that’s why your horse pretty much doesn’t need supplementation with ANY vitamin – CLICK HERE to see what I wrote about that).
 Biotin is in alfalfa, in pasture, and there’s even some in oats, barley, and soybeans, too.
 So, from the start, you have to understand that if you’re feeding your horse – if you’re feeding him anything at all – it’s going to be awfully hard to make him deficient in biotin.
 In fact, nobody really has any idea how much biotin a horse really needs, partly because it’s pretty much impossible to make a horse deficient in biotin.
 Biotin deficiencies are pretty much unheard of, and they have never been reported in the horse.

 “So,” you say, “Dr, Ramey, does it work?”
 Well, you know me, I like to see what research says, and, unfortunately, when it comes to biotin, it doesn’t say much.
 Biotin is certainly popular, but it’s a bit frustrating if you’re trying to figure out if it actually does anything.
-It’s been nearly 20 years since the last biotin study was published, and that one was done on just four pairs of ponies, in Scotland.
+It’s been about 20 years since the last biotin study was published, and that one was done on just four pairs of ponies, in Scotland.
 And in that study, the ponies that got biotin grew an extra 5 mm of hoof in five months, when compared to controls.
 That’s all of 1 mm per month: or about 3/100th of an inch.
 And, of course, you’d be trimming the hoof during that time, too.
 Still, earlier, South African investigators concluded that 24 horses had improvements in hoof hardness and growth rates when fed biotin.
 On the other hand, Swiss researches, in 1995, couldn’t find any differences between horses supplemented with biotin and those that didn’t get it.

 Then, you’ve got the, “Is there any biotin in your biotin” problem that besets all of the essentially unregulated products in the horse supplement market.
 That is, you don’t have any assurance that the dose that you’re intending to give is actually being given.
 It’s a bit of dietary Russian roulette, but, fortunately, biotin isn’t dangerous.
 Nobody is really looking at, or testing, products in the equine market.